shams1802/GAME_DEV_SMPLX/Avatar Designing App/SMPLX 0/README.md

 # Unity SMPL-X Avatar Pose App

-This Unity project takes raw SMPL-X GameDev 2 output models and turns them into fully usable Unity prefabs that support pose manipulation via the `SMPLX` component.
+This Unity project takes raw SMPL-X models and turns them into fully usable Unity prefabs that support pose manipulation via the `SMPLX` component.
 Start from exported SMPL-X models and finish with scene-ready prefabs whose poses you can adjust in real time.

 ## Table of Contents
 - [Overview](#overview)